iadvize/dataway/README.md

-# RemoteData
+# Dataway

 ## Introduction
-`RemoteData` is an Algebra meant to represent any fetched data, as such it streamline interaction with a fetched data in any of the following state, `NotAsked`, `Loading`, `Failure`, `Success`.
+`Dataway` is an Algebra meant to represent any fetched data, as such it streamline interaction with a fetched data in any of the following state, `NotAsked`, `Loading`, `Failure`, `Success`.

 This allow you to interact safely with all those state without having to write multiple conditionnal branch tourought your code.